shreyshrivastava4799/MaterialLetterIcon/README.md

 app:mli_letter_size="26"                // letter size SP
 app:mli_letters_number="1"              // number of letters to get from `mli_letter`
-app:mli_initials="false"                // turn on initials mode (takes `mli_letters_number` of letters of each word in `mli_letter`) app:mli_initials_number="2"             // number of initials to be showed
+app:mli_initials="false"                // turn on initials mode (takes `mli_letters_number` of letters of each word in `mli_letter`) app:mli_initials_number="2"             // number of initials to be shown
 ```

 Rectangular shape with rounded corners code: